What is the Midwest Wild Harvest Festival?

 - Parking is restricted to designated areas.

-- Alcoholic beverages and illegal drugs are prohibited at the Wild Harvest Festival
+- Alcoholic beverages and recreational drugs are prohibited at the Wild Harvest Festival

 - Event organizers have obtained special permission for certain edible plants to be harvested, but only under the supervision of event staff on educational plant walks.
 Flora and fauna shall otherwise be left alone.